 5. Irish Coffee

-This boozy Irish Coffee has all the right ingredients for a decadent cocktail.
+This boozy Irish Coffee has all the right ingredients for a decadent cocktail, including a cup of coffee!
 Between the coffee, Irish Cream, Irish whiskey, brown sugar, chocolate shavings, and whipped cream, you might just stick to this for dessert!
 Get the recipe here.

 6. Bailey's Vodka Martini